zammad/zammad-documentation/appendix/backup-and-restore/restore.rst

    * On *source code installations*, this does not work because of different environments.
 You could load it beforehand as root user to have access to Zammad specific commands.
-   * If both approaches above do not fit for your case, consider adjusting the backup and restore scripts to your need in an independent directory.
+   * If both approaches above do not fit your case, consider adjusting the backup and restore scripts to your need in an independent directory.
 You're working out of script and documentation scope!